drochag/worldtime/README.md

     Navigate into your new site’s directory and start it up.

+    Configure and deploy the serverless api

     ```shell
+      cd api
+      serverless deploy
+    ```

+    Configure and run the front end app

+    ```shell
     cd worldtime/
     cp .env.template .env
-    # modify that new .enf file with the Google API key
+    # modify that new .env file with the recently deployed API
     npm i
     npm start
     ```

     You'll get your preferred browser opened with the live app

-    This project depends of 1 environment variable:
+    This project depends of 1 environment variable sent to the serverless API through the dashboard:

-    - REACT_APP_GOOGLE_MAPS_API_KEY: Get a Google API key with `/geocode` and `/timezone` endpoints permissions
+    - GOOGLE_MAPS_API_KEY: Get a Google API key with `/geocode` and `/timezone` endpoints permissions

 ## 🧐 What's inside?